You're the One (Charli XCX song)

-"You're the One" is a song by British singer and songwriter Charli XCX, released as her fifth single on 14 June 2012 exclusively in Australia under Warner Music, and the third single from her debut EP of the same name, and her major-label debut studio album True Romance (2013).
+"You're the One" is a song by British singer Charli XCX, released as her fifth single on 14 June 2012 exclusively in Australia under Warner Music, and the third single from her debut EP of the same name, and her major-label debut studio album True Romance (2013).

 Background

 Charli XCX wrote the song while working in Sweden.
 Producer Patrik Berger sent her two beats, one of which became Icona Pop's "I Love It" and the other of which became "You're the One".
 Having just fallen in love, Charli wrote the song to be "about super amazing orgasmic love".
 The song first appeared in 2011 under the title "In the Dark", in a demo form on the official promotional album sampler of True Romance.
 When performed for Gigwise in May 2012, it appeared under a second title "Dancing in the Dark".
 A CD single was released for promotional purposes in a cardboard sleeve.